LexT96/SustainMind/README.md

   yarn dev
 ```

-## Deployments
+## Infrastructure
-Pushing changes in the /web folder on the main branch will lead to a deployment on www.SustainMind.de
+Pushing changes in the /web folder on the main branch will lead to a deployment on www.SustainMind.de (running on Netlify)

+Pushing changes in the /server folder on the main branch will lead to a deployment on https://sustainmind.onrender.com/ (running on Render)

+We use Clerk for authentication & user management